Xutan1337/ch-app/README.md

 yarn package
 ```

-You will find the production version in app/out app/out
+You will find the production version in app/out directory.

 Original repo: https://github.com/chinfeng/ch-app/ I'm only doing small contribution.